Oakland-University/class-roster/README.md

+# This repo is not being maintained, use at your own risk

 # Class Roster
 A class roster soffit for faculty members to view their classes per term as well as the students in each class.